Mark Atkins (footballer): Playing career

 Atkins was an integral part of Blackburn's rise from the old Second Division to Premier League champions in 1995.
 He joined Rovers for £45,000 from Scunthorpe United in 1988, being then relocated to midfielder, and staying in the team despite the big investment in new players from owner Jack Walker.

-His part in Rovers' championship success is often understated, with many falsely believing that David Batty formed the strong midfield partnership with club captain Tim Sherwood in that team.
-In fact, a foot injury kept Batty out until the final five matches and Atkins proved to be an unlikely hero for Blackburn, playing 34 matches and scoring six goals in the title season, including important ones against Liverpool and Southampton.
+His part in Blackburn's championship success is often understated.
+A foot injury kept midfielder David Batty out of the team until the final five matches of the 1994–95 season and Atkins played in 34 matches and scored six goals in the title season, including important ones against Liverpool and Southampton.

-Atkins moved on from Rovers soon after the club's championship success, joining First Division Wolverhampton Wanderers in September 1995 for £1million.
+Atkins moved on from Blackburn soon after the club's championship success, joining First Division Wolverhampton Wanderers in September 1995 for £1million.
 He was a first choice player throughout his time at Molineux as the club fought to reach the Premier League.
 He reached the play-offs with the team in 1996–97 but they lost 3–4 on aggregate to Crystal Palace, despite Atkins scoring in the return leg to give them a 2–1 win.

 After four seasons with Wolves, Atkins was released in 1999, joining York City in the fourth tier on a three-month contract.
 After leaving this expired, he had an unsuccessful trial at Reading, before training with conference side Doncaster Rovers, who subsequently offered him a deal.
-He remained at Doncaster for the next two seasons, and served as joint caretaker-manager (with Dave Penney) for the final five fixtures of the 1999–2000 campaign after the sacking of Ian Snodin.
+He remained at Doncaster for the next two seasons, and served as joint caretaker-manager (with Dave Penney) for the final five fixtures of the 1999–2000 campaign after the dismissal of Ian Snodin.

 Atkins returned to a purely playing role during the next season, which ended with him being loaned out to Hull City for the run-in.
 He helped the club reach the Third Division play-offs, but was denied a Wembley final by Leyton Orient's 2–1 aggregate triumph.

 He joined Shrewsbury Town in July 2001, enjoying a decent ninth-placed finish to his first season at Gay Meadow.
 The 2002–03 season was one of mixed fortunes for the Shrews, from the highs of runs to the fourth round of the FA Cup and area final of the Football League Trophy to the lows of seven successive defeats, resulting in relegation to the conference.